SamSievertsen/Intro_Workshop/README.md

 ## Installing git and GitHub on your computer

-- [Create a GitHub account](https://github.com/join) using your uw.edu email address.
+- [Create a GitHub account](https://github.com/join) using your ohsu.edu email address.

 ### For MacOS: